-The coast also has significant economic value.
-The fishing and tourism industries provide many jobs, and the port is a vital transport link to national and international markets.
-There is potential for further economic growth if the resources of the marine area are sustainably developed.
+The coast also has a significant economic value.
+The fishing and tourism industries provide many jobs, and ports are a vital transport link to national and international markets.
+There is great potential for further economic growth if the resources of the marine area are sustainably developed.